ucc23/ucc/_clusters/turner5.md

 UTI_C_lit_desc: Very well-studied
 UTI_C_dup_desc: Unique
 summary: |
     <b>Turner 5</b> is a poorly populated, loose object of intermediate <a href="/faq#what-is-the-c3-parameter" title="C3 classification" target="_blank">C3 quality</a>.
-Its parallax locates it at a very close distance, above the mid-plane, affected by low extinction.
+Its parallax locates it at a very close distance, <a href="#tab_gcpos" onclick="activateTabById(event, 'tab_gcpos', 'gcpos')">above the mid-plane</a>, affected by low extinction.
 It is catalogued as a massive, near-solar metallicity, intermediate-age cluster, but with a <u>large variance across recent sources</u> for the absorption, age, and metallicity parameters (see <a href="#parameters" onclick="activateTabById(event, 'tab_parameters', 'parameters')">Parameters</a>).
 It is very well-studied in the literature.
 badge_dist: "Very close"
 badge_dist_url: "/search/?dist_min=0&dist_max=0.5"
 badge_av: "Low extinction"